pmean/build-website/text/05/HardLessons.md

     it is easy to end up sorting just some of the columns or just some of the rows, leading to the production of a data set that has grossly incorrect results.
-3. You can\'t just jump in and run the final statistical model for a project without first laying a firm foundation of preliminary charts, tables, and graphs.
+3. You can't just jump in and run the final statistical model for a project without first laying a firm foundation of preliminary charts, tables, and graphs.
 This is a lesson I harp on in many of my classes, but one that I have ignored myself at my own peril.
 In particular, I had a data analysis that involved survival times with time varying covariates and with multiple events per patient.
-It\'s not that difficult an analysis to run, but it does require some care.
+It's not that difficult an analysis to run, but it does require some care.
 But instead of starting with some simple analysis (estimating survival probabilities before incorporating time varying covariates,